Abaqus Linear Viscoelasticity

 If you would like to include also the loss modulus in he calibration, then you can simply click the Run Calibration button.
 The results is ready after a few seconds and shown below.
 In this case the average error is reduced further.

 That’s it.
-That is all you need to do to (almost) instantaneously calibrate an Abaqus linear viscoelastic material model to experimental Dynamic Mechanical Analysis (DMA) data.
+That is all you need to do to (almost) instantaneously calibrate Abaqus linear viscoelasticity to experimental Dynamic Mechanical Analysis (DMA) data.